 This is correct if you are a car meant for the US market, as they made it law in 1996.
 However, in other countries like Australia, this was only made into law in 2006.
 So sellers offering tools targeting only the US market do not entirely understand the scan tools.
 You will need a full system scan tool for extra access to other ECUs such as Airbag, Body, and ABS.

 These use manufacturer-specific codes to access them and may not be on the foremost standard pins of the OBD2 port.
 That is why you can hear a full system scan tool clicking at times as the relays in the tool change pins, and the software will do the rest of the work to issue the correct commands and headers are sent so that the data and tests you run are accurate.

 In the above picture, you can see each of the pins and what it does.
 All the numbers that you see are protocols and this is what the scan tool will use to talk to your car’s ECU.
 The vendor/discretionary options are open pins that the manufacturer might use for different systems and controls.
 This pinout will help you do on pre-OBD2 cars.
 You can work out what protocol they are running and help you choose the correct scan tool and app/software.

-An OBD2 port has 8 pins at the top row and 8 at the bottom row.
-Each pin has a corresponding use:

-1: Used for OEM COMM

-No. 5 — This is correct if you are a car meant for the US market, as they made it law in 1996.
-However, in other countries like Australia, this was only made into law in 2006.
-So sellers offering tools targeting only the US market do not entirely understand the scan tools.
-You will need a full system scan tool for extra access to other ECUs such as Airbag, Body, and ABS.

-These use manufacturer-specific codes to access them and may not be on the foremost standard pins of the OBD2 port.
-That is why you can hear a full system scan tool clicking at times as the relays in the tool change pins, and the software will do the rest of the work to issue the correct commands and headers are sent so that the data and tests you run are accurate.

-In the above picture, you can see each of the pins and what it does.
-All the numbers that you see are protocols and this is what the scan tool will use to talk to your car’s ECU.
-The vendor/discretionary options are open pins that the manufacturer might use for different systems and controls.
-This pinout will help you do on pre-OBD2 cars.
-You can work out what protocol they are running and help you choose the correct scan tool and app/software.

-An OBD2 port has 8 pins at the top row and 8 at the bottom row.
+An OBD2 port has 8 pins in the top row and 8 in the bottom row.
 Each pin has a corresponding use:

 1: Used for OEM COMM